bedops/bedops/docs/content/revision-history.rst

 * Documentation improvements

   * Implemented substantial style changes via `A Better Sphinx Theme <http://github.com/irskep/sphinx-better-theme>`_ and various customizations.
-We also include responsive web style elements to improve browsing documentation on mobile devices.
+We also include responsive web style elements to help improve browsing on mobile devices.

   * Fixes to typos in conversion and other documents.